pvkraja227/Boardgame-GitHub-Actions/steps.md

 select datasource - prometheus/import

 click on dashboards
-so, we have both the dashboards (node exporter/blackbox exporter) running
+so, we have 2 dashboards
+1. node: cpu, ram etc..
+2. blackbox: website and prometheus